If you have suffered in silence as a survivor of childhood sexual assault, the law in California is finally on your side.

 If you are an adult survivor of childhood sexual assault, your abuse may cause you to experience a range of short- and long-term effects that continue to have deterimental effects on your life:

-The Sex Abuse Team at Gomez Trial Attorneys knows that adult survivors of childhood sexual assault need time to process the devastating harm that they have endured, and to understand its damaging effects on their lives.
+The Sex Abuse Team at The Gomez Law Firm knows that adult survivors of childhood sexual assault need time to process the devastating harm that they have endured, and to understand its damaging effects on their lives.
 Childhood sexual assault survivors may realize decades later that the institutions that should have protected them as children failed to do so, or even worse, enabled the abuse to occur.
 Data indicates that child sexual assault survivors typically do not share the details of their abuse with anyone until they are well into adulthood, if at all.
 They may have tried to tell an adult and met resistance or felt isolated and as if there was no one they could trust.

 There is no set timeline for dealing with sexual assault and recovering from the experience of abuse.
 In fact, one of the main reasons why survivors finally come forward is that they have their own children and that child reaches the same age that they were when they were assaulted.
 Often, it is only then that an adult survivor can understand the violation of their abuse or how a trusted institution should have protected them.
 Now, under the provisions of AB 218, adult survivors can join the child protection movement themselves by ensuring that the abuse that they suffered does not happen to another child.